-(46) This report prepared in compliance with the Joint Commission on Accreditation of Healthcare Organizations was presented to the Board for record.
+(46) This report prepared in compliance with The Joint Commission was presented to the Board for record.
 A copy has been filed with the secretary of the Board.

 Enterprise-Wide Risk Assessment Report 2011-2012

 (47) The intent of this report is to provide the Board of Trustees, University leadership, and other stakeholders an inventory of significant risks ranked through a function of impact, likelihood, effectiveness of existing controls, and timeframe.
 A copy has been filed with the secretary of the Board.